Southeastern Chapter of the MBC

 Meet at the Visitor Center, Heritage Park, Farmington Hills, MI.
 (Potluck at 1:00p.m.
 February meeting only.)
 Programs at 2:00 p.m.

-"Illustrating Botanical Beauty.
-Taking photographs that illustrate key identifying characteristics and also show how everything is beautiful"
+"Illustrating Botanical Beauty: taking photographs of plants that illustrate their key identifying characteristics and their beauty."

 Presented by Robert Smith, photographer and contributor to Michigan Flora on-line.